civilKaos82/ruby-drill-the-self-keyword-challenge/README.md

 There is a global context in which our Ruby programs execute, and within this context exists a special instance of the class `Object` called `main`.
 And, in the global context, `self` points to `main`.
 We won't commonly utilize `self` in the global context, but it's good to be aware of what's happening when we call methods in the global context without specifying a receiver.

-### Release 1: Write it up
+### Release 4: `self` Reflection

-After reading this challenge and practicing with `self` you should have a solid understanding of it.
-Write up an explanation of self in your own words, and submit it as comments at in the `self.rb` file.
-Make sure even your deaf grandma would understand it!
+After reading and working through *Releases 0 - 3* and practicing with `self`, we should have some understanding of it.
+Write up an explanation of `self` in the file `self_reflection.md`.
+As much as possible, put our description in our `self` in our own words, such that a non-technical person could understand.

 ##Resources